TrenchBoot/documentation/specifications/secure-launch-specification.rst

 invoke the DLE Handler and for the DLE Handler to invoke the DL.

 :tag: SLR_ENTRY_DL_INFO
+:dce_size: The size of the DCE.
+:dce_base: The base address where the DCE is located.
+:dlme_size: The size of the DLME.
+:dlme_base: The base address where the DLME is located.
+:dlme_entry: The offset into the DLME of the entry point.
 :bl_context: Allows the bootloader to provide a reference to a context object.
 :dl_handler: The address to the entry point for the DLE Handler.
-:dce_base: The base address where the DCE is located.
-:dce_size: The size of the DCE.
-:dlme_entry: The address for the entry point of the DLME.

 .. code-block:: c
     :linenos: 1

     struct slr_entry_dl_info {
         struct slr_entry_hdr hdr;
+        u32 dce_size;
+        u64 dce_base;
+        u64 dlme_size;
+        u64 dlme_base;
+        u64 dlme_entry;
         struct slr_bl_context bl_context;
         u64 dl_handler;
-        u64 dce_base;
-        u32 dce_size;
-        u64 dlme_entry;
     };

 Boot Loader Context